dKrajnc/RST/README.md

 ## Citation
-The manuscript which described the scientific findings of the RST mechanism is currently under review.
+The manuscript which describes the scientific findings of the RST mechanism is currently under review.